moesay/LiteOS/README.md

 To build and run it download the following :
+- NASM
 - Bochs
 - VFD
 - Part Copy

 Part Copy is not needed if you know how to work with `Debug` command

+**This is _not complete or even usfull kernel_, its just demontrate the concepts behind OS Developing**